Kamen Rider Decade

 Kamen Rider Decade (仮面ライダーディケイド, Kamen Raidā Dikeido) is a Japanese television show and the 2009 installment of the long-running Kamen Rider series of tokusatsu dramas.
-Decade, as its title suggests, is the tenth anniversary series of Kamen Riders Heisei era, and the final installment of its first phase.
-It began broadcasting the week following the finale of Kamen Rider Kiva and was featured in Super Hero Time alongside the 2009 edition of the Super Sentai series, Samurai Sentai Shinkenger.
+As its title suggests, Decade is the tenth anniversary series of Kamen Riders Heisei era, and the final installment of its first phase.
+It began broadcasting the week following Kamen Rider Kiva's finale and was featured in Super Hero Time alongside the 2009 edition of the Super Sentai series, Samurai Sentai Shinkenger.
 Kamen Rider Zi-O, the last Heisei-era series, broadcast in 2018–2019, acts as a spiritual sequel, where both Decade and Diend play prominent roles as re-occurring side characters who are directly involved in that series's plotline.

-Production And Casting
+Production and Casting

 The Kamen Rider Decade trademark was registered by Toei on July 29, 2008.

 Masahiro Inoue, who portrayed Keigo Atobe in the Prince of Tennis musicals, was cast in the lead role for Decade as Tsukasa Kadoya/Kamen Rider Decade.
 Also involved were Kanna Mori as Natsumi Hikari/Kamen Rider Kiva-la, and Renji Ishibashi as Natsumi's grandfather Eijiro Hikari.
 Another member of the cast was Tatsuhito Okuda as the mysterious Narutaki.
 The world of Kamen Rider Kuuga, as well as most of the other Rider Worlds, sport several characters who have been renamed and cast with different actors.
 Ryota Murai was cast as Yusuke Onodera who is the series' version of Kamen Rider Kuuga.
 Rounding up the cast was Kimito Totani who portrayed the thief Daiki Kaito/Kamen Rider Diend.